sumaiya-antara/Basics-for-Problem-Solving/Class2/README.md

 #### Note:
 User-defined classes can be mutable or immutable depending on whether their internal state can be changed or not.

+# What is Palindrome?
+A palindrome is a word or a phrase that is the same whether we read it from backward or forward.

+Here are some examples of palindrome:
+- madam
+- kayak
+- pop
+- deed
+- level
+- hannah